-This Environmental and Social Management Framework (ESMF) has been prepared to assess and manage the environmental and social risks and impacts of the VARS.
-The framework has been prepared since the project involves series of subprojects whose specific locations, detailed design, and/or relevant information are not yet known until implementation.
-The ESMF serves as an instrument for environmental and social assessment process to be undertaken once the respective technical details of the subprojects are available.
+This Environmental and Social Management Framework (ESMF) has been prepared to ensure that the project has concrete plans and processes in place to avoid, minimize, and/or mitigate adverse environmental and social impacts of project interventions.
+The framework has been prepared since the project involves a series of subprojects whose specific detailed design and/or relevant information are not yet known.
+The ESMF outlines the generic mitigation measures for activities that will be carried out under the project, including during design and planning, construction, and operations stage.

 This framework provides guidance to the Ministry of Land and Natural Resources (MoLNR) and its responsible units to ensure that environmental and social assessments and other safeguard requirements will be carried out in compliance with national regulations and in accordance with the World Bank's Environment and Environment and Social (ESF).
-The ESMF also provides guidance on the preparation of location specific Environmental and Social instruments when necessary, in accordance with the ESF.
-This ESMF will be an integral part of the Project Operations Manual (POM).
+The ESMF also provides guidance on the preparation of site-specific Environmental and Social instruments such as Environmental and Social Management Plans (ESMP) when necessary, in accordance with the ESF.